eCommerce SEO Freelancer — More Organic Traffic, More Sales and Less Paid Ad Spend

 eCommerce SEO requires a sequenced approach that fixes structural and technical issues before layering on content and authority building.
 Here is how I approach it.

-eCommerce SEO Audit
+eCommerce SEO and AI Visibility Audit

 Category and Keyword Strategy